yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps.md

     ![In this screenshot, after navigating to the web application directory, nodejs ./server.js & has been typed and run at the command prompt, which runs the application as a background process as well.](media/image48.png)

-14. Press ENTER again to get a command prompt for the next step
+14. Press ENTER again to get a command prompt for the next step.

 15. Test the web application using curl.
 You will see HTML output returned without errors.